 Independent contractor agreement

-To protect yourself against liabilities and define the expectations from the contractor, sign a written agreement—don’t just settle for a verbal one.
+To protect yourself against liabilities and ensure clear expectations and commitments, sign a written contract—don’t just settle for a verbal one.

 It also describes the payment terms between you and your contractor.
 Contractors may prefer any number of ways to get paid: after major milestones, after the project wraps up, once a month based on an hourly rate, or a fixed rate each week (also called a retainer), just to name a few.

 Some contract workers may also require an upfront payment.
-Come to a firm, written agreement about the contractor’s payment schedule before starting the project.
+Before starting the project, come to a firm, written agreement about the contractor’s payment schedule.

 2. Determine your tax responsibilities when working with contractors

-Companies don’t need to pay taxes when working with independent contractors.
-You don't need to withhold any taxes when you make a contractor payment as you would do with an employee’s salary.
+You don’t need to think about withholding taxes when you make a contractor payment as you would with an employee’s salary.
 Independent contractors pay their own self-employment taxes, including medicare and social security taxes.

 3. Collect invoices from your contractors

-Unlike employees who automatically get paid via payroll, independent contractors need to invoice their clients as a formal payment request.
-Your contractor will send you an invoice based on your agreed-upon payment cadence.
+Unlike employees who automatically get paid via payroll, independent contractors must invoice their clients as a formal payment request.
+Your contractor will send you invoices based on your agreed-upon payment cadence.